oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     # <copy>vi datasafejob.sh</copy>
     ```

 3. Add the following content to the SH file.
-Notice that we use a slightly different Java command in this step than in task 13.
-To execute the class file from anywhere, we need to include the path to the `examples` directory in the class path.
+Notice that we run the class file using a slightly different Java command than we used in task 13.
+To run the class file from anywhere, we need to include the path to the `examples` directory in the class path.
 Again, we are using `oci-java-sdk-full-2.27.0.jar`.
 Be sure to use the correct version on your system.
 Substitute `compartment-ocid-for-target-database` with your own compartment OCID.

     ```text
     <copy>#!/bin/bash